 Example 3 – Netflix’s Use of Personalised Recommendations

 Few companies have disrupted their industries as effectively as Netflix.
 The streaming service has changed the way that millions of people watch TV.
-Personalisation has always been at the heart of the company’s strategy.
+Personalisation has always been at the heart of their business strategy.
 Through personalisation, Netflix has been able to deliver a compelling customer experience.

 Netflix can use that data to create tailored marketing for each user.
 The firm can send recommendations of new shows that they think each user may wish to watch.
 When users interact with the recommendations, there’s more data to inform future marketing.

 Being able to ‘discover’ new shows is a vital part of Netflix’s appeal.
 Users develop a more positive view of the company based on good recommendations.
-Compare this to how television shows were delivered before the advent of Netflix.
+Compare this to how television shows were delivered before the advent of Netflix, and its easy to see how this exceeded customers’ expectations.

 As the service was so much better than traditional TV or cable, people recommended the service to their friends and colleagues.
 By using machine learning to aid customer experience, Netflix also earns loads of free advertising.